truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 --------------

 After that call returns from the Middleware, we need to handle the raw data.
-We assumed a function called ``receiveServicesList`` in our MUC's ``requestServicesList`` function, so that's what we need to create now.
+We assumed a function called ``receiveGroupsList`` in our MUC's ``requestGroupsList`` function, so that's what we need to create now.

 All it has to do here is tag the payload with a sensible action type, and provide the returned raw data as another parameter.
 These will be